Sticky date hot cross buns with butterscotch glaze

 • Start by making the tangzhong.
 Add ½ cup (125 ml) water and the flour to a small saucepan.
 Stir vigorously with a wooden spoon over medium heat for 2 minutes; the mixture will start to thicken and become glossy at this point (65°C/150°F).
 Turn the heat off.
 Add the milk and whisk well, cooling the temperature down to 45°C (115°F).

-• Next, make the hot cross bun dough, which you can do by hand (gladiator, I salute you!) or using a stand mixer.
+• Next, make the scroll dough, which you can do by hand (gladiator, I salute you!) or using a stand mixer.
 If you’re going with the second option, place the tangzhong and eggs in the mixer bowl.
 Using the paddle attachment, mix for a minute or so, until blended.
 Switch over to the dough hook and add the flour, sugar, yeast, salt, spices.
 Give them a whirl on low speed for 5 minutes, scraping down the side of the bowl now and then.

 • When the dough has stopped clinging to the bowl, up the speed a little to medium–low and, with the motor running, start adding the butter, a few cubes at a time.
 Wait for it to assimilate before adding more.
 Continue to do this for about 10–15 minutes, scraping down the bowl every now and then, if need be, until the dough is lusciously soft and elastic and comes away from the side of the bowl with ease.
 If it is still sticking, add another tablespoon or two of flour — max! — and keep mixing until incorporated.
 Cover with plastic wrap and leave in a warm spot for 1-2 hours, or until doubled in size.